ohjelmistokehitys/docker-part-1a/section-1/readme.md

-# Exercises 1.1-1.2
+# Part 1 section 1

-The theory for the following exercises is presented at https://devopswithdocker.com/part-1/section-1#exercises-11-12.
+The theory for the following exercises is presented at https://devopswithdocker.com/part-1/section-1.

 ## Exercise 1.1: Getting started